UpThemes/freefolio/README.txt

 3. Click 'Install Now'
 4. Activate the plugin on the Plugin dashboard
 5. Visit `General > Writing` settings and enable the `Portfolio Projects` option.
+6. Visit `Tools > Dribbble Importer`
-6. Add your dribbble username in the appropriate settings field.
+7. Add your dribbble username in the appropriate settings field.
+8. Click the "Import Shots From Dribbble" button
+9. Wait for the import to finish - it may take up to 15 minutes for all shots to be imported
+10. Visit `Portfolio` to see the imported items

 = Uploading in WordPress Dashboard =